BaoCodeLab/SweepCluster/README.md

-# SNP-cluster
+# SweepCluster
-This is an algorithm program about SNP clustering
+This is a program for SNP clustering based on the Anchor-extension method.

 ## The SNP_cluster.py contains a series of functions for SNP clustering
 ## The MakeTest.py is the main program
 ### Useage:Maketest.py [-h] {Density,Cluster,Pval,Dbscan} ...